cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 <img src ="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/WellandSpringCode2.jpg?raw=true" alt= "Well and Spring Code 2" >
 <img src ="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/WellandSpringCode3.jpg?raw=true" alt= "Well and Spring Code 3" >
 <img src ="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/WellandSpringCodeFinal.jpg?raw=true" alt= "Well and Spring Code 4" >

+### Well and Spring Testing Sites Maps

+The following sites were tested for aluminum, thorium, antimony, and uranium.
+We looked at the exceedance values of the EPA’s limits for safe drinking water.

+The data was collected between 1998-2000, before the Gold-King Mine spill.
+The presence of these metals could be natural or, more likely, could have entered the groundwater by uranium mining that occurred between 1944 and 1986.

+### Well and Spring Sites Results

+We found is that there is not only a concern of heavy metals in the water from the Gold King Mine spill, but there are likely still heavy metals present from historic uranium mining.
+More data needs to be collected to calculate if these heavy metals still exist today since the last recording was in 1986.